muqiuhan/simlog/README.md

 end
 ```

-The `format` function receives a logging record and a target (which is the target of the log output)，eSo you can write different formatted messages according to the `target`, And simlog uses the ocolor module to support ascii color output, and its syntax is very simple `{@<color> @}`:
+The `format` function receives a logging record and a target (which is the target of the log output)，eSo you can write different formatted messages according to the `target`, And dog uses the ocolor module to support ascii color output, and its syntax is very simple `{@<color> @}`:
 ```ocaml
 module Formatter : T = struct
   let format (record : Recorder.t) (target : Target.t) : string =